Agentic Software Engineering: Foundational Pillars and a Research Roadmap: Motivational Example: The Anatomy of an Agentic SE Workflow

 \begin{itemize}[leftmargin=*,nosep] \item \textbf{What \& Success Criteria:} Defines the scope with a verifiable checklist, similar to Scrum's ``Definition of Done,'' but enriched with formal, testable properties like pre-conditions and invariants. \item \textbf{Architectural Context:} Clarifies where the work fits in the system, identifying key modules, data models, or APIs to interact with. \item \textbf{Strategic Advice:} Recommends specific implementation approaches, such as libraries to use or patterns to avoid, guiding the agent's problem-solving strategy. \item \textbf{Potential `Gotchas':} Highlights known pitfalls or tricky areas to watch out for, like subtle business logic, performance constraints, or dependency issues. \end{itemize}

-Crucially, a Briefing Pack is not a rigid, one-shot specification.
+Crucially, a [R1.2]{BriefingScript} is not a rigid, one-shot specification.
 Like pair programming or collaborative design, it evolves through iterative dialogue between the human coach and the agent.
 Early drafts may be lightweight, progressively enriched with clarifications and refinements based on agent feedback.
 This iterative style avoids the brittleness of upfront, waterfall-style specifications and reflects how elite engineers already operate in practice.
-This approach aligns with broader work on ``human-AI co-thinking''~\cite{AISwiss2025}, where humans act as verifiers and evaluators while AI provides generative power.
-By codifying guidance into Briefing Packs, we ensure that agents operate with both clarity and accountability.
-In addition, the Briefing Pack must be a living document, not a static one.
-Subsequent feedback and clarifications between humans and agents must be incorporated back into the Briefing Pack as versioned updates.
+This approach aligns with broader work on human-AI co-thinking~\cite{AISwiss2025}, where humans act as verifiers and evaluators while AI provides generative power.
+By codifying guidance into [R1.2]{BriefingScripts}, we ensure that agents operate with both clarity and accountability.
+In addition, the [R1.2]{BriefingScript} must be a living document that evolves over time.
+Subsequent feedback and clarifications between humans and agents must be incorporated back into the [R1.2]{BriefingScript} as versioned updates.
 This approach directly mirrors the principles of managing institutional knowledge in large-scale software engineering.
-As detailed by Hyrum Wright and others in ``Software Engineering at Google''~\cite{winters2020software}, elite engineering organizations rely on shared, version-controlled knowledge bases as a durable ``source of truth'' for human developers.
-By applying this same proven principle to human-agent collaboration, the Briefing Pack transforms from an initial set of instructions into an evolving, auditable record that always reflects the complete and current shared understanding of the task.
+As detailed by Hyrum Wright and others in Software Engineering at Google~\cite{winters2020software}, elite engineering organizations rely on shared, version-controlled knowledge bases as a durable source of truth for human developers.
+By applying this same proven principle to human-agent collaboration, the [R1.2]{BriefingScript} transforms from an initial set of instructions into an evolving, auditable record that always reflects the complete and current shared understanding of the task.